junxit/us-congress-bills-114/metadata.md

 - 2015-12-10 — Senate amendment agreed to: Amendment SA 2926 agreed to in Senate by Unanimous Consent.
 - 2015-12-10 — Senate amendment proposed (on the floor): Amendment SA 2926 proposed by Senator McConnell for Senator Franken.(consideration: CR S8614; text: CR S8614)
 - 2015-12-10 — Senate amendment submitted
+- 2015-12-11 — Message on Senate action sent to the House.
+- 2015-12-11 — Received in the House.
+- 2015-12-11 — Referred to the House Committee on the Judiciary.